 UW unveils plan to recover $32 million cut by Republican lawmakers

-A spending plan announced by Universities of Wisconsin President Jay Rothman would direct state funds to its 13 four-year universities to support four fields: engineering, health care, business and computer science.
+A spending plan announced by Universities of Wisconsin President Jay Rothman would direct state funds to its 13 four-year universities to support four fields of study: engineering, health care, business and computer science.

 Associated Press